nye-duo/Duo-DSpace/docs/system/UPGRADE201to30.md

 When you run the script, this will give it 1Gb of memory.
 Adjust the JAVA_OPTS value accordingly, if errors arise.

 The policy migration can safely be run repeatedly over the same items.

+To run the policy migration over individual collections and communities you may also do:

+Collection (-l):

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email] -l 123456789/222

+Community (-m):

+    [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.PolicyMigration -e [admin account email] -m 123456789/222